alxmancilla/MongoSyphonSample/README.md

 ## Instructions

-1. Install a basic  Oracle 12c and SQL Developer 12c in local machine.
+1. Install Oracle 12c and SQL Developer in your local machine.
 [Here](https://medium.com/@mfofana/how-to-install-oracle-database-on-mac-os-sierra-10-12-or-above-c0b350fd2f2c) you can find instructions to install it on Mac OS